benhmoore/LitePy/docs/introduction.md

 alice.name # Alice
 alice.email # a@email.com
 ```
 Don't worry if you don't understand the syntax yet, we'll cover it soon, but hopefully you can see how much more readable the PyLite version is.
-This is the power of models.

-As your commands become more complex, improvements to readability will become increasingly apparent.
+That's the beauty of models, and as your commands become more complex, improvements to readability will become increasingly apparent.